aaron-grau/curic/rails/projects/art_share_api/README.md

 We're going to continue building on the API we built in the first routes project.
-Our goal is to build an application to store, share, and omment on artwork, as well as search for users.
+Our goal is to build an application to store, share, and comment on artwork, as well as search for users.

 Each user has a set of artworks that they own/control.
 These artworks can also be shared with other users.
 An artwork that has been shared with one or more